-Roddenberry portrayed a more confident and prosperous Federation in The Next Generation, one that was at peace with Kirk’s enemies, the Klingons and the Romulans, but also one whose attitudes could border on the arrogant.
+Roddenberry portrayed a more confident and prosperous Federation in The Next Generation, one that was at peace with Kirk’s enemies, the Klingons and Romulans, but also one whose attitudes could border on the arrogant.

 It took two new adversaries, the Cardassians and the Borg, to shake the Federation’s high-mindedness.
 Conflict with both races gave the show some of its best episodes: “Q Who”, “The Best of Both Worlds”, “Chain of Command”.

 The Next Generation gave the impression of a more sprawling Federation, but it revealed only a little more about its politics and laws.
 A right against self-incrimination, the Seventh Guarantee of the Constitution of the Federation, is mentioned in “The Drumhead”.
-Picard says in “Attached” that every member of the Federation entered as a unified world, but that episode’s debate about whether or not to admit one of Kesprytt III’s two nations suggests this might be convention rather than law.
+Picard says in “Attached” that every member of the Federation entered as a unified world, but that episode’s debate about whether to admit one of Kesprytt III’s two nations suggests this might be a convention rather than law.

 Deep Space Nine